Available Workshops

 Sashiko Ori

 Sashiko Ori is based on the hitomezashi style of Japanese sashiko stitching.
 This weave structure is basically a supplementary warp and weft and basic possibilities have been mined in weaving traditions from Peru, Japan and Europe.
 Learn about the history and structure of this weave and how to take design work a step further.
-Presentations or Workshops
+Online or in-person presentations or in-person workshops (see below).

 Weft Kasuri

-Shifted warp patterns are made when simple block tied ikat patterns are transformed as they are beamed onto the loom.
-Learn about the procedures of handling a warp dyed ikat pattern and how these patterns were combined with solids stripes.
-A look at shifted warps in Mallorca, which has another approach, will also be incorporated into this workshop.
+Shifted warp patterns are made when simple block tied warp ikat patterns are transformed as they are beamed onto the loom.
+Learn about the procedures of handling a warp dyed ikat pattern and how these patterns were combined with solids and stripes.
+Use of the Japanese shifting box and frames will be explored and students will beam on a warp using a technique from Mallorca.
+This workshop requires dye facilities and can be done in a three day format or longer.

 Sakiori and Zanshi